Sathyaish/Auth0/Article/How to create an application in Kotlin and secure it using Json Web Tokens (JWT’s).md

 ## A Crash Course in Kotlin

-To declare a variable that can be written to and read from:
+To declare a variable that can be read from *and written to*, use the `var` keyword:
 ```kotlin
 var name : String = “Joe Bloggs”;